playerla/flask-socketio-lit-html/README.md

 Webcomponents with Flask and SocketIO

-## Proof of concept project to use Webcoponents in Python Flask
+## Proof of concept project to use Webcomponents in Python Flask

 * Generate a restful API (inspired from Flask-Restful)
 * Update html on data changes through socketio (Inspired from Angular properties reflection)

 ## Usage philosophy

-Create user webcoponent from sqlalchemy design:
+Create user webcomponent from sqlalchemy design:
 ```python
 class User(db.Model):
     username = db.Column(db.String(80), nullable=False)